f4exb/sdrangel/plugins/samplesink/localoutput/readme.md

 <h3>2: Frequency</h3>

 This is the center frequency in Hz sent from the Local Source channel instance and corresponds to the center frequency of transmission.
-The sub kHz value (000 to 999 Hz) is represented in smaller digits on the right.

 <h3>3: Stream sample rate</h3>